dbt-labs/docs.getdbt.com/website/docs/docs/get-started/privatelink/snowflake-privatelink.md

 Run the SYSTEM$GET_PRIVATELINK_CONFIG as outlined [here](https://docs.snowflake.com/en/sql-reference/functions/system_get_privatelink_config.html) and provide the output to the dbt Labs support team.

-dbt Labs teams will then work behind the scenes to complete the PrivateLink setup.
-Please allow 24-48 hours for this process to be completed.
+dbt Labs teams will work behind the scenes to complete the PrivateLink setup.
+Please allow 1-2 business days for this process to be completed.
 Support will contact you when the service is available.

 ## Configuring new endpoints with PrivateLink